 *This recipe was originally published July 25, 2012 and has been updated throughout, but the delicious recipe remains the same.

 - 2 large ripe bananas sliced in half and then slice again lengthwise (you will have 4 pieces)

 - 1 tbsp salted butter

 - 1 tbsp real maple syrup

-- For the Caramelized Bananas:Heat butter in a skillet over medium heat until melted.
-Add bananas and turn up to medium-high and cook for 4-6 minutes, flipping half way through cooking time, or until they are golden brown.
+- Heat butter in a skillet over medium heat until melted.
+Add bananas and cook for 2 minutes, flip and cook 2 minutes more until they are golden brown.

 - Turn off the burner and add the maple syrup to the pan, it will bubble up and start to caramelize.
 Allow the bananas to cook in the syrup for 1 more minute off the heat.